-Japanese Knotweed management at the Swattenden Centre, Cranbrook, Kent
+Japanese Knotweed management at the Swattenden Centre, Cranbrook, Kent.

 The Swattenden Centre is a key revenue generative site for Kent County Council.
 Through its partnership with Skanska, Twig delivers a range of soft landscaping services at this location.
 During one the regular visits Twig’s Project Management team identified a sizeable infestation of Japanese Knotweed in an area of significant traffic by site users.

-Twig set out a comprehensive plan for the Japanese Knotweed management and set about its elimination as a top priority.
+Twig set out a comprehensive plan for Japanese Knotweed management and set about its elimination as a top priority.

 After an initial process of stem injecting, the results have been very positive but in line with the management plan Twig will return to assess any further treatment needs.

 Twig aims to provide this type of proactive “heads up” approach for all its clients, identifying issues before they become problematic and economically challenging to rectify if left too long.